Valdes-Tresanco-MS/gmx_MMPBSA/docs/installation.md

 ## Update

-!!! warning
-    This section will be modified in the future.

 If you already have installed a previous `gmx_MMPBSA` version, you can update it as follows:

 `stable` version (recommended):